michaelyaakoby/testfun/README.md

     }
 }
 ```
-**Note** that by mocking the `private SomeDao dao` member variable, any EJB asking for `SomeDao` to be injected will recieve the sam mock.
+**Note** that by mocking the `private SomeDao dao` member variable, any EJB asking for `SomeDao` to be injected will recieve the same mock.

 Special thanks to...
 --------------------